geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 It's probably not cache at all.

 **Geohot** [00:11:47]
-Well, we could cache the Uops for the shape tracker.
+Well, we could cache the UOps for the ShapeTracker.

 **Chenyu** [00:11:49]
 No.
 I mean, cache at what function?

 **Geohot** [00:12:02]
-Like the shape tracker to Uops function.
+Like the ShapeTracker to UOps function.

 **Chenyu** [00:12:06]
 Oh, yeah.
-So that's why I mean, if we move less simplification to let to a to Uop, a method that maybe everything would be faster in there.
+So that's why I mean, if we move less simplification to let to a to UOp, a method that maybe everything would be faster in there.

 **Geohot** [00:12:18]
 Yeah.
-If we even just make a two index you opt cache property on the shape tracker, that might be fine.
+If we even just make a two index you opt cache property on the ShapeTracker, that might be fine.
 We could try that.

 **Chenyu** [00:12:34]